 - Rudolf Schündler … Tobias Wildenbrück (as Rudolf Schindler)

 - Dolores Calò … Dress-Fitter at Fashion House (uncredited)

 - Carolyn De Fonseca … Lulu Palm (voice) (uncredited)

 - Alfonso Giganti … Springe’s Department Director (uncredited)

 - Marc Smith … Martin Hoffmann (voice) (uncredited)

 Stabilimento SAFA-Palatino, Piazza dei Santi Giovanni e Paolo 8, Rome, Italy (studio)

 Released in a truncated form as The Corpse Which Didn’t Want to Die; Blood Feast and Feast of Flesh.

 In 2006, No Shame released the film in the USA in a unique box set with Emilio Miraglia’s The Night Evelyn Came Out of the Grave that included a Red Queen figurine.

-MOV!ES and MAN!A is genuinely independent and we rely solely on the minor income generated by affiliate links and internet ads to develop our online presence.
+MOVIES and MANIA is genuinely independent and we rely solely on the minor income generated by affiliate links and internet ads to develop our online presence.
 Please support us by buying via Amazon links and not blocking ads on our site.
 Thank you, we really appreciate it.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.